WSU-CptS-322-Fall-2023/termproject-bookworms/Documents/DesignDocument.md

     Methods: GET and POST
     Description: Allows users to log out of their accounts.
 After logging out, users are redirected to the main index page.

-(***in iteration-2***) Revise your route specifications, add the missing routes to your list, and update the routes you modified.
-Make sure to provide sufficient detail for each route.
-In iteration-2, you will be deducted points if you don’t include all major routes needed for implementing the required use-cases or if you haven’t described them in detail.

 ### 2.2.3 View and User Interface Design

 The view of Book App will be used to give users easy access to all the features of the Book App.
 We right now are just using the HTML frameworks, but soon will use Bootstrap to create a clean UI.

-Provide a list of the page templates you plan to create (or you already created).
-Briefly describe the information that will be displayed on those pages and the forms that will be rendered (i.e., explain the input and output for each page).
-Make sure to mention which use-cases in your “Requirements Specification” document will utilize these interfaces for user interaction.
-You can supplement your description with UI sketches or screenshots.

 ***Templates:***
   1. base.html